jibinwilson2004/jibinwilson2004/README.md

 - 🏢 **IoT and Web Development Intern** | *IIIT Kottayam, GYAAN Innovation Lab* (Jun 2025 – Jul 2025)
   - Developed a real-time cloud-based dashboard for continuous temperature data streaming in cold storage facilities.
 - 🏛️ **Web Development Intern** | *High Court of Kerala* (Jun 2024 – Jul 2024)
-  - Automated systems for Judges’ booking and travel arrangements to streamline administrative workflows.
+  - Automated systems for Judges' booking and travel arrangements to streamline administrative workflows.
 - 🎙️ **Technical Outreach & Volunteering**
   - Conducted 5+ technical sessions as a Speaker on Python, Java, and C Programming at NIT Calicut, IEDC MBITS, and RSET.
   - Active NSS Volunteer (2023-2025) and Student Coordinator for 3+ major hackathons.